AI Assistica

 • Extra emphasis on audiobooks that turn literature into a tool available to more people.

-• Totally independent and of good quality records and a variety of narrators.
+• Totally independent and of good quality records, and a variety of narrators.

-• Accessibility requirement and useful language-learners resource.
+• Accessibility requirement and a useful language-learners resource.

 Cons: